Due to COVID-19 restrictions, a selection of on-campus papers will be made available via distance and online learning for eligible students.

 On campus there are two lectures (each one hour) per week.

 For distance students there are eight tutorials (one hour; via Zoom).
 On campus students are welcome to attend

-Readings for this paper will consist of journal articles and two ethnographies.
-These two ethnographies are:
+Readings for this paper will consist of journal articles and an open access book titled: